RasaHQ/rasa/docs/index.rst

 *what am I looking at?*

-    Rasa is a python framework for building conversational software: Messenger/Slack bots, Alexa skills, etc. We'll abbreviate this as a 'bot' in this documentation.
+    Rasa is a framework for building conversational software:
+    Messenger/Slack bots, Alexa skills, etc. We'll abbreviate this as a 'bot' in this documentation.
+You can either write your code in python or use Rasa Core as a webservice (see :ref:`section_http`).

 *what's cool about it?*

     Rather than a bunch of ``if/else`` statements, the logic of your bot is based on a probabilistic model trained on example conversations.

 *that sounds harder than writing a few if statements*